aleadamczak/XOXR/1-intro/readme.md

 - AV: **Augmented Virtuality**, in which real life objects are incorporated into the virtual invironment - so, it is mostly virtual.
 - VR: **Virtual Reality**, where the environment is fully virtual.

-If one wanted to compare them, one could say that, at core, what these terminologies represent is the **proportion** in which reality and virtuality are combined.
+If one wanted to compare them, one could say that, at core, what these terminologies represent is the **proportion** of both reality and virtuality when the two are combined.

 But how does Extended Reality compare to the other digital interactions we had before?